 - In a week or so, add less of the non-glycolic acid product as you mix the two products in your palm.

-- Slowly continue this process until you can tolerate the full strength glycolic acid product.
+- Slowly continue this process until you can tolerate the full-strength glycolic acid product.

 - If your skin becomes irritated, take a break from your glycolic acid treatment for a few days, or until the skin returns back to normal, before resuming therapy.

 - Avoid or use less glycolic acid in areas of your skin that are more sensitive.
 This means diluting the glycolic product as above or avoiding glycolic acid on the area all together.
 Examples of sensitive skin areas on the body include the décolletage area of the chest and the skin folds of the groin or under the breasts.
-On the face this would include the eyelids and central ‘T-zone’ in people suffering from seborrhea.

 - Sometimes glycolic acid products will sting if you use them after exfoliating with a scrub or rough shower cloth or sponge.
 If this happens, then apply glycolic acid products on days that you don’t physically exfoliate when washing.
 Instead apply a non-glycolic acid product after exfoliating and use your glycolic acid product when you don’t exfoliate